Spectral form factor and power spectrum for trapped interacting rotating bosons: Crossover from integrability to quantum chaos: Tools for quantum chaos

-\subsection{Power Spectrum}
+\subsection{Power spectrum}

-The power spectrum effectively quantifies the deviation of the unfolded excitation energies from their mean value.
-In a quantum system, the fluctuations of the energy-level spacings $s_i = \epsilon_{i+1} - \epsilon_i$ about their mean value $\langle s \rangle$ defined as
+The power spectrum effectively quantifies deviation of the unfolded excitation energies from their mean value.
+In a quantum system, fluctuations of the energy-level spacings $s_i = \epsilon_{i+1} - \epsilon_i$ about their mean value $\langle s \rangle$ defined as

 can be treated as discrete time series \cite{Relano2002, Faleiro2004, Relano2008, das2025}.
-The Fourier transform of this series defined as
+The Fourier transform of this series

 and the corresponding power spectrum given by